Ilya3043/beer_info/README.md

 # beer_info
-This site will help you understand the types of beer and its price segment
+This site will help you sort out in types of beer and its price segment